futurerealitylab/FRL.IO/README.txt

 	- [Camera Rig] -> Controller (right)
  - That's it!
 You're ready to start scripting gameObjects!

+How to get set up for Holojam Vive:
+ - Apply HolojamViveControllerModule.cs Component to:
+	- Each ViveControllerReceiver object in the Holojam Master Client.

-How to use the Vive Pointer interfaces (when the controller is pointing at a gameObject):
+How to use the Pointer interfaces (when the controller is pointing at a gameObject):

  - The gameObject must have a Collider component for raycasting.